 Some of these restrictions can be modified with the permission of the the court.

-Contact Us to Help Defend You from This Charge
+Contact A Skilled Santa Fe Domestic Violence Lawyer to Help Defend You from This Charge

 Yes, New Mexico prosecutors are aggressive – but so are we.
 We are veterans of the trench wars that we often have to fight to clear our client’s name.
 “Reasonable doubt” is all you need to win an acquittal, and we know many ways of creating that doubt, depending on the facts of your individual case.
-Naturally we cannot offer an absolute guarantee of a desirable result, but we can guarantee that we will fight for you with every weapon in our legal arsenal.
+Naturally we cannot offer an absolute guarantee of a desirable result, but we can guarantee that our Santa Fe domestic violence attorneys will fight for you with every weapon in our legal arsenal.

 If you have been charged with domestic violence in Santa Fe, New Mexico, contact New Mexico Criminal Law Offices immediately by calling us or by filling out our online contact form to schedule an appointment.
-We serve clients from all over Santa Fe, including Bishops Lodge, Jaguar Village, La Paz, and Rio Vista.
+Our dedicated Santa Fe domestic violence lawyers serve clients from all over Santa Fe, including Bishops Lodge, Jaguar Village, La Paz, and Rio Vista.
 We can even meet with you in jail if you are not free to come to our office.